Electrician vs. Plumber: What’s the Best Trade Career?

 What Natural Skill Do You Need

-Important tasks for an electrician is:
+Important tasks for an electrician are:

 • Routine measurements writing lengths, room dimensions, conversions from watts to kilowatts, etc

-• Current, calculating voltage, and resistance
+• Current, calculating voltage and resistance

-• Calculating angles for example for bending pipe and conduit around obstacles
+• Calculating angles, for example, for bending pipe and conduit around obstacles

 Plumbing School

-If you choose this trade you’ll be studying:
+If you choose this trade, you’ll be studying:

 • Venting

-• Friction, Gravity, and kinetic energy
+• Friction, Gravity, and Kinetic Energy

 • Fluid dynamics